Long Form Versus Short Form Content: Understanding the Key Differences

 When you create a content marketing strategy, your goals may include improving your conversion rates, and long form content supports that goal.
 Not only does longer content mean visitors spend more time on your website (which improves your chance of conversion), but the more information and education you provide, the more secure they feel in moving ahead with buying from your company.

-Search engine optimization (SEO) is also a key component of a content marketing strategy, and it’s easier to create keyword-rich content to improve your SEO when you’re creating long form blog posts.
+Search engine optimization (SEO) is also a key component of a content marketing strategy, and it’s easier to create keyword-rich content to improve your search rankings with long form content.
 Improving your SEO means more people are likely to discover your content through a search, so the more keyword targeting you can do, the better.

 While it may seem counterintuitive, long form content is often easier to read.
 With some thoughtfully used headlines, images, bullet points and bold text, readers can quickly scan the content to glean the key points or hone in on the specific areas of the content they’re most interested in.

 Finally, long form content is ideal for repurposing.
-You can take one long piece and make it into a smaller series, use snippets on social media, or turn the content into series delivered by email.
+You can take one long piece and make it into a smaller series, use snippets for social posts, or turn the content into a series delivered by email, or white papers.
 Given that content creation requires such dedicated time and effort, creating content that can be then reused in other ways is a must.

-Because of the time required, it’s also more challenging to be consistent with long form content.
+Due to the time required, it’s also more challenging to be consistent with long form, high-quality content.
 That said, it’s far better to publish two strong long form content pieces that are rich in keywords and offer valuable content than to sporadically create short form content.

-As you’re competing against the short attention spans of readers, long form content does run the risk of not keeping the readers hooked.
+As you’re competing against the short attention spans of readers, lengthy blog posts run the risk of not keeping the readers hooked.
 That’s why ensuring your content is scannable is key.

 Also, long form content may not be as suitable for websites that get the majority of traffic from mobile users.
 Even if your website is mobile responsive, reading a long article on a small screen may seem like too much for your website visitors.
-While they may decide to save the link to read the content later, there’s always the possibility they’ll forget about it and never go back.
+While they may decide to save the link to read the content later, there’s always the possibility they’ll forget about it.

 Tips for Creating Long Form Content: